Pklong/jQuery_lite/README.md

 # wisDom

 wisDom is a light-weight DOM manipulation library that covers essential web API methods.

-To show it is fully useable for simple DOM manipulation, I've made a simple game of Snake playable <a href='#'>here</a>
+To illustrate it is fully useable for simple DOM manipulation: [a playable Snake made with wisDom](http://www.pklong.io/snake)

 ## Features